Cenora6/Furry-Game/README.md

 # Furry-Game
-Control the Furry to get all the coins!
+Control the Furry to get all the coins! :)

+## Used:
+- HTML
+- CSS
+- JavaScript